verisurf/verisurf-api/documentation/command_list.md

 A XML response with the following format:

 - **response** — default wrapper for all API responses
-    - 'command_received' — echos command sent to API
-    - 'commands' — contains elements describing all possible API commands
+    - 'data' — contains XML elements describing all possible API commands

 ***